playsms/playsms/documents/FAQ.md

     playSMS will use Mobile number sets in user's Preferences menu to authenticate this feature

+    In current release group in phonebook can also be set to allows forwards from senders other than the group owner.

-4. What happened to the received/incoming SMS without keyword PV or keyword (or messages) with @ sign ?
+4. What happened to the received/incoming SMS without keyword?

     Answer:

     They will only be shown in Sandbox menu, only administrators can view them.

+    In current release these messages may be routed to several users or a feature.

 ## Webservices